nguyenvantinh06/movieticketbooking/README.md

 Download this beautiful free React Native starter kit, featuring a recipes app, to bootstrap your mobile app development.
 Learn React Native by working on a real project.
 Get familiar with various native components, navigation, redux and more.

+This is a simple movie app built with React Native and Tailwind CSS.
+It uses the [The Movie Database (TMDb) API](https://www.themoviedb.org/documentation/api) to fetch movies.

 <!-- # Getting Started -->

 <!-- > **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding. -->